vkkis93/serverless-nodejs/README.md

-# This example demonstrates how to use AWS Lambdas + API Gateway
+# This example demonstrates how to use AWS Lambda + API Gateway